Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Introduction

+The drawback of this approach however is that, because it is linked to particular coordinate systems, the obtained diffeomorphism may not be defined everywhere.
+Also, its image could be only a subset of the observer accessibility set (for $\ox$), namely the trajectories of $\ox$ may leave the image of the diffeomorphism or equivalently the trajectories of $(\hat x,\hat w)$ may leave the domain of definition of the diffeomorphism.
+We show in Section \ref{diffeo_ext} how this new problem can be overcome via an extension of the image of the diffeomorphism.
+The key point here is that the given observer dynamics (\ref{LP3}) remain unchanged.
+Hence we deal with constraints on the observer state without any kind of projection/restriction as commonly proposed (see \cite{MagPas,AstPra} for example).
+A benefit of this is that, to preserve the convergence property, we do not require extra assumptions such as convexity .

-We motivate and illustrate our results with continuing the example of the harmonic oscillator with unknown frequency and with the bioreactor presented in \cite{GauHamOth}.
-These are done with using a high-gain observer as raw observer only, due to space limitations.
-But, as shown in \cite{BerPraAnd}, exactly the same tools apply to nonlinear Luenberger observers \`a la \cite{Shos,KazKra,AndPra}.
+To illustrate our results, we continue the example of the harmonic oscillator with unknown frequency and add one based on the bioreactor presented in \cite{GauHamOth}.
+We use a high-gain observer as starting point.
+But, as shown in \cite{BerPraAnd}, the same tools can be used with a nonlinear Luenberger observer.

+Our contribution relies on, or is inspired by ideas of some known analysis results such as continuously completing an independent set of vectors to a basis \cite{Waz,Eck}, diffeotopies \cite{Hir} or $h$-cobordism \cite{Milnor}.
+We rephrase part of them when it is constructive and therefore useful for observer design.
+Similarly, the constructive part of our proofs are in the main body of our text, those which are not constructive and never used/commented in remarks or examples are in appendix or omitted to save space. \startjournal{A more complete version with all the proofs is in \cite{BerPraAndSIAMHal}.} \stopjournal \startlongue{ This is the long version of a paper which has been submitted for publication in SIAM Journal of Control and optimization.
+The parts of the paper which are in blue are those which are modified with respect to the journal version. } \\ \stoplongue